electronic coverage court proceedings

 The still camera photographer shall be positioned in such locations

 in the court facility as shall be designated by the judge and must provide

 reasonable access to coverage.
-The still camera photographer shall assume a fixed position within the designated area, and once the photographer is positioned, such photographer shall not
+The still camera photographer shall assume a fixed position within the designated area, and once the photographer is positioned, such a photographer shall not

 move about in any way as to attract attention.
 If the still camera being used produces audible noise, the photographer shall limit the number of photographs so as not to distract from the court proceeding.

 Wires, microphones, and similar equipment shall be placed as unobtrusively as possible within the courtroom at least 15 minutes before the proceedings begin and will be secured or taped down when this is appropriate.
-All wiring shall be unobtrusive or hidden, and must be placed where it will not interfere with anyone or constitute a hazard.
+All wiring shall be unobtrusive or hidden and must be placed where it will not interfere with anyone or constitute a hazard.
 The bailiff shall inspect the location of any wires, microphones, and other equipment to see that they comply with these rules.